rrichajalota/WinterSem-2020-21/Computational-Linguistics/HMM-Viterbi-Supervised/README.md

 ## POS-tagger using Hidden Markov Models and Viterbi Algorithm

-# TODO:
-- implement trigram tagger
+# TODO (in the order of priority):
 - update README
 - put HMM notes here
+- implement trigram tagger
+- implement corpus reader for non-CONLL file formats (to directly input de-test.t)

 ### About